ivxn97/table-ordering-system/README.md

 8. npm install popups
 9. npm install alert
 10. npm install ejs
+11. For test: install mocha, chai, chai-http, sinon, mocha-sinon. use command "npm test" to run test
-11. ctrl +  ` to open terminal
+12. ctrl +  ` to open terminal
-12. ctrl + shift + p to open command palette
+13. ctrl + shift + p to open command palette
-13. for sqlite extension in vscode, you can view database.db in local folder by typing >sqlite:run database in command palette
+14. for sqlite extension in vscode, you can view database.db in local folder by typing >sqlite:run database in command palette